-- Depending on whether you’re having extensions for thickness or length and how thick or thin your hair naturally is, depends on how many grams of hair strands should be added, ask the technician how much you will need in to give you a rough idea.
+- Depending on whether you’re having extensions for thickness or length and how thick or thin your hair naturally is depends on how many grams of hair should be added, Ask the technician how much you will need to give you a rough idea as this will affect pricing.
 With the Micro Rings method I have found through my own experience of having hair extensions in the past that some ordered the minimum amount to cut costs or as it comes at a set amount.
 On average 150 grams for length is usually the minimum, 300 grams being the maximum this is around 200-300 individual strands however it is hard to give an exact amount as everyone’s will be different, this is just a rough guide.
 But by asking you can feel more reassured there won’t be any problems later down the line.

 - The residue from the glue if not set properly will stick to your natural hair when it is clamped together and could cause breakage of your own hair when brushing.

 - Using hair appliances such as straightners or a blow dryer could melt the bonds as they have still not had a chance to set properly which again can cause damage to your natural hair.

 - They will be harder to take out when they need to be removed as the build-up of glue residue over the months will have been in contact with your natural hair causing some of the extension hair to be stuck to your natural hair even once the micro ring has been removed.

 - If your technician is buying stick tipped hair you can be sure it was glued weeks or months prior to the date of your fitting rather than a few days ago.